 It never happens to me.
 Like ever.
 Because I’m completely devoted to my minivan-whisperer (Kyle the mechanic).
-When Kyle says jump, I ask, “how high?”
-And for four beautiful years Kyle has kept me off the side of the road.
+When Kyle says jump, I ask, “how much will that cost?”
+Then I pay it and for four beautiful years Kyle has kept me off the side of the road.

 Until last week when my radiator hose exploded blowing antifreeze all over the engine.